samyarsadat/crypto_printer_v2/README.md

 54. bits
 55. sats

-After you have made your changes, save yhe code with the Save button and run it with the Run button.
+After you have made your changes, save the code with the Save button and run it with the Run button.
 __*Thanks for following allong and reading this document.
 I hope that you have enjoyed this project.
 Have a nice day :)*__